vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 * Kong Yang, Head Geek at SolarWinds: “Microservices are a method of developing software applications which are made up of independently deployable, modular services.
 Each microservice runs a unique process and communicates through a well-defined, lightweight mechanism, such as a container, to serve a business goal.”

+* Microservices allow an organization to reduce dependencies, develop faster, and scale.—Aviran Mordo

 The Microservices approach is about breaking your system ("pile of code") into many small services, each typically has its own: